jgordon/axioms/axioms/14 Space.md

 In daily life and absent precise measuring instruments, we don't judge the size of angles down to the degree.
 But we do make rough judgments in two ways that are more fine-grained than the four cardinal directions, and these can be characterized here.

-The first augments the north-east-south-west system with the four intermediate directions northeast, southeast, southwest and northwest.
+An everyday way of describing angles is to augment the north-east-south-west system with the four intermediate directions northeast, southeast, southwest and northwest.
 This system is based on angles of 45 degrees.
 A 45-degree angle is one whose anchor point's x- and y-coordinates are equal.

 ```
 (forall (v)